errolwxx/wireless_communication_system/README.md

 # wireless_communication_system
-Pure ALOHA is assigned as the MAC protocol
+Slotted ALOHA is assigned as the MAC protocol, while 64FSK is used to do the modulation.